ignite/cli/docs/3 Starport/2 Project Scaffolding.md

 Scaffolding a Launchpad app is currently the default that is being used by Starport, and uses version `0.39.x` of the Cosmos SDK.

-A typical directory structore for a Launchpad app `bar` will contain the following structure:
+A typical directory structure for a Launchpad app `bar` will contain the following structure:

 ```
 ├── app